joone/joone.github.io/content/post/webkit-caret-color-change.md

 ```
 If you need pixel tests, just pass -p

+You can find the test result in WebKitBuild/Debug/layout-test-results/results.html

 Sometimes, we need to update ChangeLog
 ```
 $ Tools/Scripts/prepare-ChangeLog --g HEAD